Remote Show Control with a Laptop

 The best free option currently available is Audacity.
 It’s open-source and does everything you need.

-Then learn how to load a WAV file into it and how to edit the sounds so you have what you need.
+Learn how to load a WAV file into it and how to edit the sounds so you have what you need.
 You can ignore the other features, unless you want to mess with the sounds and do things like make them sound echo-y.

 Once you’ve edited it to the right length, save the file as an mp3 using Audacity.